LTD Duration Limits

 Benefit timeline:

-Until: Recovery or age 65 (20 years possible)
+Until: Recovery or age 65 (up to 20 years)

-Example 2: Depression (Mental Health)
+Example 2: Major Depression (Mental Health)

 Age at disability: 50